 Once in Portland, you shouldn’t worry about the car.
 It is one of the most walkable cities in America with many protected bike lanes and walkable bridges that connect the city.
 Getting around Portland is easy and enjoyable also because of the efficient public transportation system.
 You can take a bus, a metro (Max Light Rail), or a Commuter Train (WES Commuter Rail) to get places.

 When we volunteered in Portland, depending on where exactly we planned to go, we were taking buses, metro, or our car.
 We also walked a lot.
 But the easiest way to get around the city was definitely by bus and train.

-If you have only 2 days in Portland, spend them in the city center.
+If you have only 2 days in Portland and visit this city for the first time, the best way is to spend these two days in the city center.
 Explore the Pearl District, downtown, two neighborhoods in Northern Portland and famous green spaces in the western part of the city.